NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

 --input-is-projected
-    Treat the input coordinates as already in the projected coordinate system, avoiding the need to convert to geodetic coordinates.
+    Treat the input coordinates as already in the projected coordinate system, avoiding the need to convert the points from ECEF.

 --rounding-error <float (default: 1/2^{10}=0.0009765625)>
     How much to round the output DEM and errors, in meters (more